ScoutLogic

 Rapid tests can provide results in a few hours, but more comprehensive tests – which are usually needed – are sent to labs for analysis and typically come back within one to three business days.
 Additionally, a positive result requiring a second test can further delay the process.

-Thoroughness and Scope
+Thoroughness and scope

 People often assume that background checks can be done with a few mouse clicks and entries into an all-encompassing database.
 Unfortunately, that’s not entirely accurate.